About White River Falls (Tygh Valley Falls)

 White River Falls (also known as Tygh Valley Falls) was a gorgeous and powerful multi-tiered waterfall within the rainshadowed Tygh Valley southeast of Mt Hood.
 Contrasting the Columbia River Gorge, we noticed that this waterfall sat within a climate zone that was noticeably drier given the presence of more brown grass and less moss in these parts.
 That alone made the trip out here stand out since that trip was dominated by waterfalls of the Columbia River Gorge and Silver Falls State Park.

 I often wondered whether this waterfall got its claim to fame from whitewater rafting and kayaking enthusiasts.
-I recalled seeing in the literature some Webshots of such activities where the photo made it seem like there were doing their rafting between two waterfalls.
-But after having been there, we could see that the lower waterfall was merely a small drop that could easily be run without the long dropoff that misleading Webshots photo seemed to suggest.
+I recalled seeing in the literature some Webshots of such activities where the photo made it seem like they were doing their rafting between two waterfalls.
+But after having been there, we could see that the lower waterfall was merely a small drop that could easily be run without the long dropoff that the misleading Webshots photo seemed to suggest.

 From the car park, we only had to walk a few paces before reaching a viewing area.
 At this vantage point, we were only able to see the uppermost tier of the waterfall, which plunged in multiple side-by-side segments.